|The Las Cumbres Amateur Radio Club Newsletter

 If you'd like to take a look at the web site today there's a map to the next Fifth Saturday Breakfast on March 29th.

 Tune in again soon for the new and improved web site!
-Your thoughts and suggestions are always welcome on this site.
+Your thoughts omega replica watches and suggestions are always welcome on this site.
 If you have some content that would be of value then contribute!
 E-mail Jey at kq6dk AT arrl DOT net

 March: Ballots arrive.
 Please review and send in your vote.
 Mail by March 26 or bring your ballot to the Fifth Saturday Breakfast, March 29th (see next item)